angelxuanchang/nlp-class/hw1.md

 certain types of characters into words based on regularity how they combine into words in the training set.

-## Submit your homework on Coursys
+## Submit your homework on Canvas

-Once you are done with your homework submit all the relevant materials to Coursys for evaluation.
+Once you are done with your homework submit all the relevant materials to Canvas for evaluation.

 ### Create output.zip

-Once you have a working solution in `answer/zhsegment.py` create the `output.zip` for upload to Coursys using:
+Once you have a working solution in `answer/zhsegment.py` create the `output.zip` for upload to Canvas using:

     python3 zipout.py

 ### Create source.zip

-To create the `source.zip` file for upload to Coursys do:
+To create the `source.zip` file for upload to Canvas do:

     python3 zipsrc.py